Critique Group Guidelines

 Through it all, we keep exchanging pages.
 After all—who else will care if we finish that book?

 Reading someone’s work month after month reveals the deeper corners of a writer’s imagination.
-I’ve wandered through Dan's speculative and sci-fi worlds, watched Ann’s fictional Los Angeles family slide toward homelessness, and followed Katherine’s romantasy and her Jamaican romance, Marilyn’s cross-cultural fiction, Sasha’s Russian crime, Suraj’s LA gangs, Don’s Neanderthals, Cecelia’s dragons, Kim’s Italian renaissance, Marina’s sexy sea voyages, Sue’s search for a birth parent, Gabriel’s imagined soirée with Kahlo and Rivera, Ken’s golf intrigues, Erica’s steamy travelogues, Roy’s twisted suspense, Shirley’s heist comedy, and Nancy’s poetry—along with chapters from many others.
+I’ve wandered through Dan's speculative and sci-fi worlds, watched Ann’s fictional Los Angeles family slide toward homelessness, and followed Katherine’s romantasy and her Jamaican romance, Marilyn’s cross-cultural fiction, Sasha’s Russian crime and First Ride motorcycle memoir, Suraj’s LA gangs, Don’s Neanderthals, Cecelia’s dragons, Kim’s Italian renaissance, Marina’s sexy sea voyages, Sue’s search for a birth parent, Gabriel’s imagined soirée with Kahlo and Rivera, Ken’s golf intrigues, Erica’s steamy travelogues, Roy’s twisted suspense, Shirley’s heist comedy, and Nancy’s poetry—along with chapters from many others.

 Writers may move on, but their stories stay with me.

 We compare notes on editors and agents, attend readings, and celebrate publications.
-Katherine, who led the group for several years, introduced us to National Novel Writing Month and later edited NaNoWriMo's Songs in the Key of Sunset and the Dreambridge anthology In My Element: Tales of Magic, Mystery and Transformation, which includes Ann's short story, The Hole.
+Katherine Friedman, who led the group for several years, introduced us to National Novel Writing Month and her story "Dreaming in Duet" is featured in NaNoWriMo's Songs in the Key of Sunset.
+Katherine also helped edit four subsequent anthologies: Engineering Chaos, which includes Marina Gutman’s Story “Life Switch” and Katherine's stories “Significant”, Alien Gaze; “Life Hacker”, Trouble in Paradise; and “Robot Ghostwriter”, Journeys to Uncharted Lands.
+Katherine helped edit the Dreambridge anthology In My Element: Tales of Magic, Mystery and Transformation, which includes Ann Black Gray's short story, The Hole.

-Ann, a historical novelist I much admire (read The Devil's Son—Cap Hatfield and the End of the Hatfield and McCoy Feud), once wrote a playful yarn weaving all our characters together—imagining them meeting, colliding, and complaining about the predicaments we authors had put them in.
+Ann Black Gray, a historical novelist I much admire, wrote The Devil's Son—Cap Hatfield and the End of the Hatfield and McCoy Feud.
+She also spun a playful yarn weaving all our characters together—imagining them meeting, colliding, and complaining about the predicaments we authors had put them in.
 It was hilarious and only possible by an author who supported other writers' works so fully.

 A few conflicts have arisen in our history.
 We are opinionated!
 Sometimes pushing totally conflicting advice on some author.
 Take all with a grain of salt.